aerojs/aero/docs/Parameters.md

 For example, let's assume you have a page called `users` which is available by visiting `/users`.
 The same page and its controller will be called when you request `/users/MyName` or even `/users/MyName/profile`.

-In all cases you can access `request.params` inside the users controller which gives you an array of parameters:
+In all cases you can access `request.params` inside the `users.js` controller which gives you an array of parameters:

 ```js
 // users